Everwood: Season 4

 Nina and Jake's restaurant is doing well.
 Jake begins acting erratic and distant.
 When one of his visiting Los Angeles buddies has a serious biking accident, Jake is lost and stressed out.
 It is revealed that he is a recovering narcotics addict and he has "fallen off the wagon".
 When he finally tells Nina the truth, she kicks him out of the house and cries in Andy's arms.

 Meanwhile, Irv has written a fictional book loosely based on his experiences in Everwood.
 The book, entitled A Mountain Town, goes on to be a thundering success.

 Although they seem quite mismatched, Bright and Hannah continue to date.
 Her father finally passes away and Hannah's mother lets her choose to move home or stay in Everwood.
 Hannah decides to stay.
 Bright is elated, but he is also frustrated at Hannah's low self-esteem and forces her to see that she is beautiful by locking her in the bathroom and refusing to let her out until she looks at herself in the mirror.
 Hannah takes it one step further and invites Bright into the shower with her.

 Ephram learns that his old piano teacher, Will Cleveland, has died and attends his wake.
 Instead of a sad and somber event, it is a celebration of his life, and Ephram is introduced to Will's family as his star pupil.
 They coax him to play a piece, and it rekindles his love of the instrument.
 He re-buys a piano, and he helps Kyle prepare for a Juilliard audition.
 Kyle is still moody, and Ephram often returns to the Brown home to talk to Andy about his struggles and practice his own playing.
 When he convinces Kyle to meet his absentee father and Kyle is stood up, Ephram confesses to Andy that he thinks about his own child all the time and was using his experience with Kyle to work through his feelings of guilt and irresponsibility.
 Ephram also tries to help develop Kyle's social skills, since he is always alone and awkward around his classmates.
 When Reid suggests Kyle might be gay, Ephram says he's too young, attempting to shield him from adversity.
 Kyle initially denies it as well but eventually decides to come out.
 With their difficulties behind them, Ephram coaches Kyle successfully into Juilliard.
-After meeting a concert pianist, Ephram decides to transfer to Amy's college and major in music education.
+After meeting a concert pianist, Ephram decides to transfer to Colorado A&M and major in music education.
 In addition Ephram leaves Madison a voicemail, apologizing for his explosive reaction to their situation.